Quick Answer

 Step 4: Powder (only where you need it)

-Powder is your best friend in humidity, but the trick is placement.
-If you powder your whole face like it's 2016, it can look heavy and dry.
-I use powder in the T-zone and areas where I crease.
+Powder is placement strategy, not all-over coverage.
+Powdering your whole face in humidity can look heavy and flat.
+I use it only in the T-zone and anywhere I crease.

 My powder picks for heat